U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 1. Know whose property you are on.

 The Turtle Mountain Wilderness and surrounding areas have long been known for it's beautiful rocks, good jasper, opalite, and much more.
 Each rain seems to uncover something new.
-Three proven locales are Mohawk Spring, Mopah Peaks, and Negro Peak.
+Three proven locales are Mohawk Spring, Mopah Peak, and Negro Peak.
 In addition chalcedony rose and agate can be found on either side of Turtle Mountain Road.

 2. Chemehuevi Wash.
-Parker Dam DAG
+Parker Dam DAG.
+Needles California Trail Users Coalition(CTUC) map

 3. Vidal Junction .
 Parker Dam DAG